ars-technologies/isa32bit/appendix1.md

 </picture>

 In global communication mode the computer system(s) are connected to one WiFi network and the NET2 device is connected to another WiFi network.
 In this mode consideration should be given to latency because of the distance.
 A signal moving at the speed of light (300,000km/s) will take 10ms to travel 3,000km.
-For ex. a signal traveling from New York city to Los Angeles will take close to 15ms.
+For ex. a signal travelling from New York city to Los Angeles will take close to 15ms.

 <picture>
   <img src="net2isa.png" alt="NET2ISA 1 connector board">